-Total lease expenses amounted to \$2,661,065 and \$2,306,038 for the years ended June 30, 2023 and 2022, respectively.
+Total lease expense amounted to \$2,811,682 and \$2,661,065 for the years ended June 30, 2024 and 2023, respectively.

 As the rate implicit in the lease agreements is often not readily determinable, the College has elected to apply a risk-free rate, using the applicable treasury yield as of the implementation date when determining its right of use assets and obligations to record under its lease agreements.